Blendify/blender-manual/blender_docs/manual/modeling/meshes/vertex_groups/vertex_groups.rst

    Vertex Group Panel in Edit or Weight Paint Mode.

-When you switch either to *Edit Mode* or to *Weight Paint Mode* Vertex the weights can be edited.
+When you switch either to *Edit Mode* or to *Weight Paint Mode* Vertex weights can be edited.
 The same operations are available in the 3D Views menu :menuselection:`Mesh --> Vertices --> Vertex Groups` or :kbd:`Ctrl-G`.